Dendekky/gamelytics-ai/progress.md

   - Enhanced error UI with retry buttons and cache clearing options
   - Added backend cache clearing endpoint for analytics debugging

+##### Activity Heatmap Layout Improvement (2024-12-30) ✅
+- **✅ Horizontal Heatmap Layout**: Redesigned activity heatmap to display horizontally instead of vertically
+  - Changed from vertical day-by-day layout to horizontal day columns with hour rows
+  - Days now display as columns across the top (Mon, Tue, Wed, etc.)
+  - Hours display as rows on the left side (0, 6, 12, 18, 24)
+  - Creates a more compact, traditional heatmap view similar to GitHub activity graphs
+  - Eliminates the long vertical list issue and provides better space utilization
+  - Updated skeleton loading component to match the new horizontal layout
+  - Maintains all interactive features and tooltips for detailed activity information

 **🏆 GG-Sync is now a production-ready League of Legends performance analysis engine with enterprise-level features and architecture!**

 ##### State Management Migration (2024-12-30) ✅